MathsJam/mathsjam-site/gathering/index.md

 * Generous tea/coffee breaks, with time to talk and play
 * Competitions running across the weekend, and extra evening activities on the Saturday

-For more information about the MathsJam Gathering, visit the [Gathering Wiki Pages](https://www.solipsys.co.uk/cgi-bin/MJ_Wiki.py).
+For more information about the MathsJam Gathering, visit the [Gathering Website](https://www.solipsys.co.uk/cgi-bin/MJ_Wiki.py).